 I’m not sure anyone really needs help with just answering simple questions, but maybe some people are curious to see what is asked.

 And now here’s the text version for those who prefer that.
+This one is based on my experience entering Canada from the USA in April 2022.

 So first, you download the app and create an account.